Handwashing at Food Facilities

 Marin County's Food Safety Program

-Marin Environmental Health Services' Consumer Protection inspectors are on the front lines of food safety ensuring that restaurants and other food service providers in Marin County are equipped with the knowledge and guidance to provide safe food to you and your family.
+Marin Environmental Health Services' Consumer Protection inspectors are on the front lines of food safety ensuring that food facilities (restaurant, bakery, deli, bar, grocery store etc.) in Marin County are equipped with the knowledge and guidance to provide safe food to you and your family.